supathdhitalGEO/msfootprint/README.md

 ## ```msfootprint```: A Python package for extracting Microsoft's global building footprints based on user-defined boundaries

 This tool allows users to retrieve microsoft global building footprint data based on a specified boundary (such as a shapefile or GeoJSON).
-The footprints are then saved as GeoJSON files to a specified output directory.
+The footprints are then saved as Geopackage file to a specified output directory.

+The computational engine of ```msfootprint``` leverages PySpark and split large areas into smaller tiles for parallel processing.
+Each tile is processed concurrently, significantly reducing execution time.
+PySpark's distributed architecture ensures efficient data handling and fault tolerance, enabling fast and reliable downloading of large geospatial datasets.

 ### Features

 - Supports multiple boundary input file formats: `.shp`, `.gpkg`, `.kml`, `.geojson`.
 - Allows users to specify a boundary and retrieve building footprint data for a specific country or region or small study area.
+- Faster downloading, feasible for large scale data download.
 - Compatible with Google Earth Engine (GEE)/ required GEE authentications.

 ## Usage